 EMPG expenses need to be broken into specific allowable categories identified below.
-Items that do not fit into a category below may not be allowable.
+Items that do not fit into any of the categories below may not be allowable.
 Contact the DFO or grants staff for clarification on specific questionable items.
 EMPG budgets use the following allowable categories.